Andereoo/TkinterWeb/docs/DOM.md

 ## HtmlElement API

 #### `HtmlElement.innerHTML(contents=None)`
-Get and set the inner HTML contents of an element
+Get and set the inner HTML of an element

 Parameters
 * **contents** *(string)* - If provided, specifies the new HTML content of the element